My page is still under construction. However, feel free to read a little bit about my backstory.

 Regardless of my physical location, teaching has always been a high priority to me, and so, while attending CU Boulder (and doing research relating to severe weather events), I worked almost exclusively in the departmental weather lab, teaching and developing experiments which fostered hands-on application of basic meteorological concepts for undergraduate students attending CU.

 While at CU, I was fortunate enough to have several opportunities for hands-on research/fieldwork of my own.
 In 2008, my research advisor introduced me to Joshua Wurman and the rest of the CSWR crew, and I worked with them during the ROTATE 2008 project as well as for their deployments for hurricanes Gustav and Ike.
 In the spring of 2009, I participated in the VORTEX-2 field campaign, deploying laser disdrometers for CU Boulder, and in spring of 2010, I was brought on by CSWR to be part of a POD deployment team and drive Probe 11, and was subsequently hired on as a staff member after the project ended.
-My duties at CSWR include radar analysis (image QC, etc.), participating in educational outreach events, website development/maintenance, as well as maintaining the CSWR photo and data archives.
+Above and beyond our field work, my duties at CSWR include coordinating and participating in educational outreach events, radar analysis (image QC, etc.), website development/maintenance, as well as maintaining the CSWR photo and data archives.